TechniqueSoftware/frontend-challenge/README.md

 ### Evaluation

-What are we looking for in your code?
+What are we looking for in your submission?
 We'll be evaluating submissions in this order:

 * Functional application
 * Clear, well written and structured code
 * Passing tests
 * Sensible design with accessibility features
+* Evaluation of scalability
 * Amount of criteria met